weaselflink/star-cruiser/README.md

     http://localhost:35667

+After clicking on one of the ship names on the left you should see a radar-like UI.
-You should see a radar like UI, try pressing W,A,S,D,P or clicking stuff.
+Try pressing W,A,S,D,P or clicking stuff.